gigiigig/blog/tlp-step-by-step/dependent-types.md

 ```

-In this example I just nested to class Foo and Bar, I chose classes just
+In this example I just nested 2 classes Foo and Bar, I chose classes just
-for syntax reasons, they could be also traits or case classes
+for syntactic reasons, they could be also traits or case classes
 and that would be the same, as we can see there are 2 ways to refer to
 a nested type: